bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 In the table below the *specification fields* that should be specified in the module are described:

+.. tip:: IOstream - is an input/output stream.

 .. csv-table:: Specification fields
    :header: "Field", "Format", "Description"
    :widths: 25, 20, 40

-   "name*", "String", "The unique name for a module" "description", "String", "The description for a module" "version*", "String", "The module version" "author", "String", "The module author"
+   "name*", "String", "The unique name of the module" "description", "String", "The description for a module" "version*", "String", "The module version" "author", "String", "The module author"
    "license", "String", "The software license type for a module" "inputs*", "IOstream","The specification for the inputs of a module" "outputs*", "IOstream", "The specification for the outputs of a module" "module-type*", "String", "The type of a module.
-One of [input-streaming, output-streaming, batch-streaming, regular-streaming]"
+One of the following: [input-streaming, output-streaming, batch-streaming, regular-streaming]"
    "engine-name*", "String", "The name of the computing core of a module" "engine-version*", "String", "The version of the computing core of a module" "validator-class*", "String", "The absolute path to class that is responsible for a validation of launch options" "executor-class*", "String", "The absolute path to class that is responsible for a running of module" "batch-collector-class**", "String", "The absolute path to class that is responsible for a batch collecting of batch-streaming module"

+.. note:: * - a required field, ** - a required field for a batch-streaming module.

 IOstream for inputs and outputs has the following structure:

 .. csv-table:: **IOstream fields**